INSTITUTIONAL

 The Foundation’s Institutional Grants program seeks to support changes to policy and practice that improve the lives of Latin Americans.
 The Foundation’s funding encompasses three program areas in which research, innovation, scaling of proven models, and exchange of ideas have the potential to make significant, positive impact.

-If you are interested in learning about our current and past grantees, visit our grantee database to learn more.
+If you are interested in learning about our current and past grantees, visit our grants database to learn more.

 OUR PROGRAM AREAS